microsoft/ApplicationInsights-SnapshotCollector/README.md

 Before creating a new bug report, please check the [troubleshooting documentation](https://docs.microsoft.com/azure/azure-monitor/app/snapshot-debugger-troubleshoot).

+Also check out the [Discussions](https://github.com/microsoft/ApplicationInsights-SnapshotCollector/discussions) section for Q&A, ideas and community content.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a